cbonoz/open23/README.md

 ## How we built it

 NextJS: We utilized NextJS to create a responsive and interactive frontend interface that offers a seamless browsing experience for users.
+Deployed on surge.

 Filecoin FVM: The Filecoin File Verification Marketplace (FVM) integration ensures the security and immutability of listed data.
 This technology guarantees that data remains tamper-proof and accessible only to authorized users.